The American College of Rheumatology/Vasculitis Foundation Release Three New Guidelines for Treatment of Vasculitis

 “We identified knowledge gaps that would benefit from additional research, like comparative effectiveness trials, longitudinal studies of imaging modalities, and identification of biomarkers to inform disease activity assessments,” said Dr. Chung.
 “We hope this fuels research in these areas to facilitate patient care.”

 Like many other ACR guidelines, the three guidelines for vasculitis were developed using Grading of Recommendations Assessment, Development and Evaluation (GRADE) methodology, which creates rigorous standards for judging the quality of the literature available and assigns strengths to the recommendations.
 Most of the recommendations in the guidelines are conditional because of the rarity of these diseases.
-The papers containing the full list of recommendations and supporting evidence is available at on the ACR website.
+The papers containing the full list of recommendations and supporting evidence are available on the ACR website or VF website.

 ###